-- 1. Heat from the sun causes water in the oceans and other bodies of water to rise into the air (evaporation) in a gas form called vapor. - 2.
-Water from plants, animals, and humans evaporates into the air as well, through the process of transpiration. - 3.
-The vapor cools off and forms clouds, and then changes back into a liquid through condensation. - 4.
+- 1. Heat from the sun causes water in the oceans and other large bodies of water to rise into the air (evaporation) in a gas form called vapor. - 2.
+Water from plants evaporates into the air as well, through the process of transpiration. - 3.
+The vapor cools off and forms clouds, and then changes back into a liquid (through condensation). - 4.
 The liquid falls to earth as rain, snow, or hail (precipitation). - 5.
-Some precipitation remains frozen in glaciers or ice caps for thousands of years, but most precipitation becomes runoff. - 6.
-Runoff travels over the ground's surface and either soaks into the earth (percolates) or finds its way to fill lakes, reservoirs, rivers, wetlands, and eventually oceans.
-Water then evaporates again, and the cycle continues.
+Some precipitation remains frozen in glaciers or ice caps for thousands of years.
+But most precipitation becomes runoff.
+Runoff either travels over the ground's surface and soaks into the earth (percolates), or finds its way to fill lakes, rivers, wetlands, and eventually, oceans. - 6.
+Water evaporates again, and the cycle continues.